SixArm/topics/topics/forms-that-work-by-by-caroline-jarrett-et-al/index.md

 # Forms that Work by Caroline Jarrett et al.

 "Forms that Work: Designing Web Forms for Usability" is a book written by Caroline Jarrett and Gerry Gaffney.
-It focuses on the design and usability of web forms, providing practical guidance and best practices for creating forms that are user-friendly and effective in achieving their intended goals.
+It focuses on the design and usability of web forms, providing practical guidance and best practices for creating forms that are user-friendly and effective.

 Key concepts…